Council at Fili: Course of the council in Fili

 The first to speak in the debate was Barclay de Tolly, who criticized the position near Moscow and suggested retreating: "Having saved Moscow, Russia is not saved from a cruel, ruinous war.
 But if we save the army, the hopes of the Fatherland are not yet destroyed, and the war... can continue with convenience: the prepared troops will have time to join in different places outside Moscow".

 Osterman-Tolstoy, Raevsky and Tol spoke for the fact that Russia is not in Moscow.
 The latter pointed out that the army exhausted by the battle of Borodino was not ready for a new equally large-scale battle, especially since many commanders were disabled by wounds.
 At the same time, the army's retreat along the streets of Moscow will make a painful impression on the townspeople.
 To this Kutuzov objected that "the French army will dissolve in Moscow like a sponge in the water", and offered to retreat to the Ryazan road.

-Based on the opinion of the minority of those present, Kutuzov decided not to let the battle take place in an unsuccessful position, to leave Moscow (because, in his words, repeating Barclay de Tolly, "with the loss of Moscow, Russia is still not lost") in order to save the army to continue the war, and at the same time get closer to suitable reserves.
-This decision required a certain courage, since the measure of responsibility for the surrender of the historical capital to the enemy was very large and could result in the resignation of the commander-in-chief.
-No one could predict how this decision would be taken at court.
+Kutuzov, based on the minority opinion present, decided against engaging in battle from an unfavorable position and chose to abandon Moscow.
+He echoed Barclay de Tolly's sentiment that "with the loss of Moscow, Russia is still not lost" to preserve the army for ongoing warfare and to move closer to available reserves.
+This decision required significant courage due to the immense responsibility of surrendering the historical capital to the enemy, which could lead to his resignation as commander-in-chief.
+The reaction of the court to this decision was unpredictable.

 After the council in Fili

-At the end of the council, Kutuzov summoned the quartermaster-general Dmitry Lansky and ordered him to ensure the supply of food on the Ryazan road.
+At the end of the council, Kutuzov summoned the quartermaster-general Dmitry Lanskoy and ordered him to ensure the supply of food on the Ryazan road.
 At night, the adjutant of Kutuzov heard him cry.
 The army, which was preparing for battle, was ordered to retreat, causing widespread bewilderment and grumbling.
 Retreat in the city was carried out at night.
-The decision to retreat was taken aback by the Moscow authorities, headed by Count Fedor Rostopchin.
+Authorities in Moscow, led by Count Fedor Rostopchin, were taken aback at the decision to retreat.

 After two day crossings, the Russian army turned from the Ryazan road to Podolsk onto the old Kaluga road, and from there onto the new Kaluga one.
 As part of the Cossacks continued to retreat to Ryazan, the French scouts were disoriented, and Napoleon for 9 days had no idea about the whereabouts of the Russian troops.